Two of the most important aspects of your Higher Logic Vanilla (Vanilla) community are Roles and permissions:

-To enable custom permissions on a particular category, edit the category in question and toggle the ‘this category has custom permissions’ option.
+These permissions apply to any categories that do not have "custom permissions" enabled.
+To enable custom permissions for a category, edit the category in question and toggle the This category has custom permissions option.
+(Read more)

-Announce Discussions - Enables the user to announce a discussion (sometimes called ‘pinning’) in the category [ADMIN/MOD ONLY]
+- Announce - Users can announce a discussion (sometimes called "pinning") in the category.
+(Read more)

-Sink Discussions/Comments - Allows admins/mods to sink any and all discussions or comments in the category.
-When you sink a discussion it won't be brought to the top of the discussion list when new comments are added.
-You use this feature when you want a discussion to "go away" in a more subtle way than just closing it.
-[ADMIN/MOD ONLY]
+- Sink - Allows admins and moderators to sink discussions in a category.
+When you sink a discussion, it won't be brought to the top of the discussion list when new comments are added.
+This feature is typically used to de-emphasize a discussion and keep it off the recent discussion lists in a more subtle way than simply closing it.
+(Read more)

-View Discussions - Allows users to view discussions and their associated comments in the category.
+- View - Users can view discussions and their associated comments in the category.

 Special Considerations for Infrastructure Categories

-All users should only the permission to add discussions and comments, not view.
+- All users should only have the permission to add discussions and comments, not view.